 Generally, the best time to visit Sicily for great weather and fewer crowds is the shoulder season in May and June.
-This is when the weather starts to get hotter, but the summer holidaymakers have not yet arrived.
-Making it the perfect time to explore Sicily’s coastline when it’s less crowded, and to get the best deals on luxury villas and accommodation.
+This is when the weather starts to get hotter, but the summer holidaymakers have not yet arrived—making it the perfect time to explore Sicily’s coastline when it’s less crowded, and to get the best deals on luxury villas and accommodation.
 If you’re looking for lovely beach weather, plan your trip in mid to late June.

 Expect highs of 18°C in April, average highs of 21°C in May and highs of 25°C in June.
-The weather really goes through a transition from the start to the end of the spring, with sea temperatures still chilly in April but warming up for the perfect dipping conditions by June.
+The weather goes through a transition from the start to the end of the spring, with sea temperatures still chilly in April but warming up for the perfect dipping conditions by June.

 In the third week of May, the beautiful Baroque city of Noto transforms with the floral designs across its main street for the Infiorata Festival.
-And the Greek Classical Theatre Festival takes place cross May and June, with a selection of classic plays in Siracusa.
+And the Greek Classical Theatre Festival takes place across May and June, with a selection of classic plays in Siracusa.

 Where to Stay:

 What a fantastic time to experience the stunning and spectacular UNESCO towns of Noto and Ibla, with its Baroque architecture.
 From fabulous beachfront villas to exclusive villas with pools, we have some great holiday homes in these locations.

 While the weather hots up in June, April and May could still have a few cooler days.
 Pack some layers and light jackets, especially if you’re travelling in April.
 Evening temperatures can also drop, even in June, so be sure to pack some warmer items of clothing if you plan on stepping out to enjoy the nightlife.